 Regardless of the dog, they cannot be left outside without access to shelter in extreme cold.

-Winter house sitting in the northern climates can be a thrilling experience.
-While it does present challenges, unique opportunities abound and, if you take advantage of them, you’ll find these house sits create amazing memories!
+Winter snowbird house sitting in the northern climates can be a thrilling experience.
+While it presents challenges, unique opportunities abound and, if you take advantage of them, you’ll find these house sits create amazing memories!